wijjam/Raxzus-Kernel/README.md

 ## Status

 Active development.
-Current focus: higher-half kernel and virtual memory.
+Getting page allocation functionality in the kernel to work, so processes can request pages and run user space programms.